Konica Minolta Enterprise Foundation

 Konica Minolta Enterprise Foundation: Promoting man’s integration with his environment

 The aim of the Konica Minolta Enterprise Foundation is to improve access for disabled people to sport, leisure, culture, education and work.
 With this objective, the Konica Minolta Enterprise Foundation strives to support projects at local, regional and national levels, in partnership with associations, cultural sites and institutions.

 Directed by Jean-Claude Cornillet, President of Konica Minolta Business Solutions France, the enterprise foundation is managed by an administrative council which strives to encourage suggestions from the employees of the business.

-The Konica Minolta Enterprise Foundation is sponsoring the MUSEE DU QUAI BRANLY by funding the production of an interactive model of the museum.
+The Konica Minolta Enterprise Foundation sponsors the MUSEE DU QUAI BRANLY by funding the production of an interactive model of the Museum.

-This three-dimensional-model, which can be manipulated by all visitors, but particularly by visually-impaired visitors, will enable everyone to appreciate for them self the architectural work they are in, and to identify the routes they can take within the museum as soon as they walk through the entrance.
+This three-dimensional-model, which can be manipulated by all visitors, but particularly by visually-impaired visitors, will enable everyone to appreciate the architectural work they are in, and to identify the routes they can take within the Museum as soon as they walk through the entrance.

 Man’s integration into his environment is also achieved by the integration of everyone into the world of work.
 With this in mind, Konica Minolta initiated the concept of Universal Design in the early 2000s to enable everyone to use its printing systems.
 Universal Design is the fruit of research carried out with various associations over the last ten years into mental, visual, motor and tactile impairments.
 This led to Konica Minolta being named stakeholder in the European Year of People with Disabilities in 2003, the only printing company to be honored in this way.